 One size rarely fits all.
 Organisations rarely work in the same way, even within the same sector.
 Even if a law firm purchases an intranet designed for the legal sector, it doesn’t mean that intranet design will be right for them out-of-the-box.
 That kind of approach simply does not lead to a successful intranet.

 Not only does every organisation work in a different way but so do people.
-The functionality required by a secretary to the CEO is going to be different to somebody in accounting or HR.
+The functionality required by a secretary to the CEO is going to be different from somebody in accounting or HR.
 Yet, often intranet designs do nothing to streamline the experience for different groups.
 Everybody gets the same interface, the same intranet search, the same intranet features.
-Heck they even all get the same intranet home page.
+Heck, they even all get the same intranet home page.

 Many of these systems can be tailored to individual organisational or employee needs.
 It’s just that they don’t do that out-of-the-box.
 They need configuration and optimisation that often does not happen.
 That or the wrong systems are purchased in the first place.